Best Known For

 In 2003, Ahmadinejad was appointed mayor of Tehran by the city council.
 He was little known outside of Iran at this time, but his charisma and political skills became quickly evident.
 As mayor, Ahmadinejad began repealing reforms put in effect by the moderates, and imposed new cultural restrictions favored by the mullahs—Iran's religious leadership—including the closing of Western fast-food restaurants and the covering of billboards with Western references.
 He advocated gender-segregated elevators in municipal buildings and turned many of the cultural centers into prayer halls during the Islamic holy month of Ramadan.
 He also ordered all male city employees to have beards and wear long sleeves.

-In 2005, Mahmoud Ahmadinejad ran for president of Iran with the full support of conservative leaders.
+In 2005, Mahmoud Ahmadinejad ran for the Iranian presidency with the full support of conservative leaders.
 Populist in his approach, Ahmadinejad promised to address the poverty and social injustices in Iran, and to work to end corruption.
 He campaigned on the slogan, "We can do it," and was the only presidential candidate to speak out against improving relations with the United States.
 On June 24, 2005, Ahmadinejad faced off with his campaign rival, Hashemi Rafsanjani, Iran's former president from 1989 to 1997.
 During this second election, Ahmadinejad played the role of a simple man who was one of the people, and portrayed Rafsanjani as a political hack who amassed a great fortune through corruption.

 profile name: Mahmoud Ahmadinejad profile occupation: